seidelj/uchicago_pgg/README.md

 The instruction above, are with a Unix or Unix-Based OS in mind.
 For troubleshooting or futher reference: http://otree.readthedocs.io/en/latest/install.html.

+### Local machine development.

+At this point, you can make any required changes and test them locally, using the the command `otree runserver` and going to http://127.0.0.1:8000/ in any webrowser.
+This will be particulary useful if you want to change text displayed to subjects.

+(NEED TO ADD INSTRUCTION ABOUT LOCALIZATION HERE)

 ### Server set up